leonschreuder/JustSemantics/README.md

 juice and lets you focus on debugging the bad code that that amateur 'past you' wrote.

+Warning: Highlighting like this is very language specific and needs a lot of tweaking before it makes sense.
+More to come, but currently configured for:

+- Kotlin
+- Java

 After installing, enable it in the settings under [Editor] > [Color Scheme].
 Pairs best with the "New UI" system theme.
 <!-- Plugin description end -->